 Table 2: Scoring Criteria ITEM SCORING CRITERIA Pts.
-1 Organization Profile The extent to which the Applicant has stated the mission of the organization.
+1 The extent to which the Applicant has stated the mission of the organization.
 The extent to which the Applicant has described the history of your organization (year founded and by whom) and its size (budget and staff).
 Describe the experience your organization and staff have to deliver the proposed services.
-The extent to which the Applicant has described how your organization will meet the specific requirements of post-secondary education that follows the three phases.
+The extent to which the Applicant has described how your organization will meet the specific requirements of work-force training that follows the three phases.
 Refer to Program Structure.
 The extent to which the Applicant has described the organization's staff experience in providing entrepreneurial and/or post-secondary services to youth, aged 18-24.
-20 2 The extent to which the applicant has described the organization's experience training out of school youth ages 18-24 with the components of the three phases listed in the Program Structure.
-The extent to which the applicant has described the staffing capacity to carry out the phases, and required supports to eliminate barriers.
+20 2 Participant Profile The extent to which the Applicant has described the organization's experience training out of school youth ages 18-24 with the components of the three phases listed in the Program Structure.
+The extent to which the Applicant has described the staffing capacity to carry out the phases, and required supports to eliminate barriers.
+The extent to which the Applicant has described the organization's programming and how it is designed to provide services to out-of-school youth, aged 18-24, in the three distinct phases.
+The extent to which the Applicant has described the anticipated challenges your organization previously encountered while providing services in the three phases for out- of-school youth and the strategies applied to successfully address them.
+20 3 The extent to which the Applicant has detailed how they will administer an assessment that will document strengths and weaknesses of each youth's academic skills and abilities.
+The extent to which the Applicant has detailed specific timeline, topics, and potential partnerships you will use to carry out your program model.
 The extent to which the applicant has described the organizations strategic partners that strengthen the program to carry out programmatic goals of the PYAP Innovation Grants Program -Pilot.
-The extent to which the applicant has described the organizations partnerships to provide youth with an international educational traveling experience that exposes youth to global issues, promote mutual understanding, leadership development and an opportunity to experience other educational programs.
-The extent to which the applicant has described the organization's programming and how it is designed to provide services to out-of-school youth, aged 18-24, in the three distinct phases.
-The extent to which the applicant has described the anticipated challenges your organization previously encountered while providing services in the three phases for out-of-school youth and the strategies applied to successfully address them.
-20 3 Program Description The extent to which the applicant has detailed how they will administer an assessment that will document strengths and weaknesses of each youth's academic skills and abilities.
-The extent to which the applicant has detailed specific timeline, topics, and potential partnerships you will use to carry out your program model.
-The extent to which the applicant has detailed a plan to offer special incentives for performance based upon your program model.
-The extent to which the applicant has described how their organization will meet the performance deliverables outlined in this RFA.
+The extent to which the Applicant has detailed a plan to offer special incentives for performance based upon your program model.
+The extent to which the Applicant has described how their organization will meet the performance deliverables outlined in this RFA.
 What specific activities, strategies, and projects will participants be engaged in throughout the program.
-The extent to which the applicant has provided a description of proposed sites where program activities will be conducted.
+The extent to which the Applicant has provided a description of proposed sites where program activities will be conducted.
 If additional sites will be used to conduct the program or for field trips/enrichment, please describe how these sites will be acquired and utilized.
-40

-Budget and Budget Narrative

-The extent to which the Applicant provides a clear explanation of how the budget amount is derived.
+40 Budget and Budget Narrative á The extent to which the Applicant provides a clear explanation of how the budget amount is derived.
 The extent to which the Applicant has allocated the funds to carry-out the proposal.
-20

-TOTAI L POINTS 100
+20 TC OTAL PO INTS 100